stonerlab/Stoner-PythonCode/doc/UserGuide/plotfile.rst

 Setting Axes Labels, Plot Titles and Legends
 --------------------------------------------

-:py:class:`PlotMixin` provides some useful attributes for setting specific aspects of the figures.
-Any *get_* and *set_* method of :py:class:`pyplot.Axes` can be read or written as a :py:class:`PlotMixin` attribute.
+:py:class:`Data` provides some useful attributes for setting specific aspects of the figures.
+Any *get_* and *set_* method of :py:class:`pyplot.Axes` can be read or written as a :py:class:`Data` attribute.
-Internally this is implemented by calling the corresponding method on the current axes of the :py:class:`PlotMixin`'s figure.
+Internally this is implemented by calling the corresponding method on the current axes of the :py:class:`Data`'s figure.
 When setting the attribute, lists and tuples will be assumed to contain positional arguments and dictionaries keyword arguments.
 If you want to pass a single tuple, list or dictionary, then you should wrap it in a single element tuple.

 Particualrly useful attributes include:

--   :py:attr:`PlotMixin.xlabel`, :py:attr:`PlotMixin.ylabel` will set the x and y axes labels
+-   :py:attr:`Data.xlabel`, :py:attr:`Data.ylabel` will set the x and y axes labels
--   :py:attr:`PlotMixin.title` will set the plot title
+-   :py:attr:`Data.title` will set the plot title
--   :py:attr:`PlotMixin.xlim`, :py:attr:`PlotMixin.ylim` will accept a tuple to set the x- and y-axes limits.
+-   :py:attr:`Data.xlim`, :py:attr:`Data.ylim` will accept a tuple to set the x- and y-axes limits.
--   :py:attr:`PlotMixin.labels` sets a list of strings that are the preferred name for each column.
+-   :py:attr:`Data.labels` sets a list of strings that are the preferred name for each column.
 This is to allow the plotting routines to provide a default name for an axis label that can be different from the name of the column used for indexing purposes.
 If the label for a column is not set, then the column header is used instead.
-If a column header is changed, then the :py:attr:`PlotMixin.labels` attribute will be overwritten.
+If a column header is changed, then the :py:attr:`Data.labels` attribute will be overwritten.

-In addition, you can read any method of :py:class:`pyplot.Axes` as an attribute of :py:class:`PlotMixin`.
-This allows one to call the methods directly on the PlotMixin instance without needing to extract a reference to the current axes.::
+In addition, you can read any method of :py:class:`pyplot.Axes` as an attribute of :py:class:`Data`.
+This allows one to call the methods directly on the Data instance without needing to extract a reference to the current axes.::

     p.xlabel="My X Axis"